Role

 • Heavy reliance on extrinsic motivators

-USER INTERVIEWS
+USER INTERVIEW

-Uncovering What’s Frustrating in Leetcode for Users
+Uncovering What’s Frustrating in Coding Prep for Users

 Change #2